quicwg/base-drafts/draft-ietf-quic-transport.md

 A client MUST NOT change the version it uses unless it is in response to a Version Negotiation packet from the server.
-Once a client receives a packet from the server which is not a Version Negotiation packet, it MUST ignore other Version Negotiation packets on the same connection.
+Once a client receives a packet from the server which is not a Version Negotiation packet, it MUST discard other Version Negotiation packets on the same connection.
 Similarly, a client MUST ignore a Version Negotiation packet if it has already received and acted on a Version Negotiation packet.